How does this medication work? What will it do for me?

 This medication is usually applied twice daily (in the morning and evening) to the affected areas of the skin.
 If needed, it may be applied once daily for maintenance treatment.
 When used in combination with topical corticosteroids, it can be applied once daily, at a different time of day than the other medication.
 When used in combination with cyclosporin A or acitretin, it can be used twice daily.

-The maximum weekly adult dose for the cream or ointment is 100 g (5 mg of calcipotriol).
+The maximum weekly adult dose of calcipotriol ointment is 100 g (5 mg of calcipotriol).
 Maximum doses for children are calculated based on body surface area and age.
-When the cream, ointment, or scalp solution are used together, the weekly maximum dose is based on the total amount of calcipotriol in each product, for a maximum weekly dose of 5 mg of calcipotriol for adults.

 Wash your hands after applying the medication so that you do not get it on other parts of your body.
 Avoid getting the medication in your eyes or on your face.
 If the medication gets on your face, wash it off.
 If it gets in your eyes, flush the eyes with plenty of water.
 Do not take this medication by mouth.